-Crackhaus is a speculative project which attempts to address qualities of architectural anonymity by treating the standard house typology as something that is inseparable from nature – it is essentially a critical take on questioning architecture that is meant for people.
-In this case, autonomous swarm agent simulations are used as a technique to generate non-anthropocentric forms throughout the house.
-Specifically, particle emitters are placed in-between the cracks of the building in order to grow new shapes which are then seamlessly grafted into the existing structures.
+This is a case-study project which attempts to address the unique qualities of architecture by treating the standard house typology as something that is inseparable from nature and time.
+Swarm agent simulations are used as a technique to generate and erode forms throughout the house.
+Specifically, particle emitters are placed in-between the cracks of the building in order to grow new shapes which are then grafted into the previous structure.
+This technique is repeated in a recursive way which further helps to transform the design into something non-anthropocentric and strange.
 The strength of this relationship is tied to the scale of the corresponding programmed spaces.
-However, despite this connection to human program, the house exercises its autonomy from humans simply by the grotesque state in which it exists and presents itself – whether or not we see, use, or fully understand its logic.
+After this is done, the form of the house is slowly eroded and decayed back into nature – existing and presenting itself as a ruin in a strange way that can not be fully understood.